claudiarella/academic-kickstart/content/talk/2024-09-13/index.md

 event_url = "https://www1.mat.uniroma1.it/~fiorenza/GAP-Rome/GAP-XIX-2024-Rome.html"

 # Location of event.
-location = "Building Vincenzo Caglioti, Sapienza University of Rome, Italy"
+location = "Sapienza University of Rome, Italy"

 # Is this a featured talk? (true/false)
 featured = false